 You will be given instructions when your case is transferred to the embassy in Jakarta, and can also check the embassy's website for information.

 If your spouse happens to be living in another country than Indonesia, the consulate there would likely be the one to handle the case.

-If your spouse initially came to the U.S. on a nonimmigrant (such as on a fiancé or student visa or as a tourist), and either you are a U.S. citizen or your spouse is still in valid status, he or she can apply to adjust status in the United States.
-The main form for this is an I-485.
+If your spouse came to the U.S. legally (such as on a fiancé or student visa or as a tourist), your spouse might be eligible to apply to adjust status in the United States.
+The main form for this is USCIS Form I-485.
 The two of you will attend an interview at one of USCIS's field offices.

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
-You may have difficulty obtaining a green card for your spouse, though it is not impossible.
-See an immigration attorney for details or if you have any questions about whether you qualify to adjust status within the United States.
+If your spouse entered the U.S. without inspection or by using a fake visa, or has ever been deported from the U.S., your situation is more complicated than this article can address.
+You could have difficulty obtaining a green card for your spouse, though it is not impossible.
+See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.